sztoor/model_serving/README.md

 ```console
 source <project_name>_openrc.sh
 ```
+_NOTE: You need to enter the API access passward._

 - The successful execution of the following commands will confirm that you have the correct packages available on your VM: